What to Do in Colmar, France Beyond Chrismas Markets

-If you’re wanting to visit a place that feels like you’re in a fairytale, look no further than Colmar, France.
-Colmar is a quaint, adorable town located in the Alsace region of northeastern France.
+If you want to visit a place that feels like you’re in a fairytale, look no further than Colmar, France.
+Colmar is a quaint, adorable town in northeastern France’s Alsace region.

 Known for its colorful half-timbered houses and fantastic Christmas Markets, Colmar has captured the hearts of visitors for years.

 Colmar is a great option for everyone.
-I visited first as a child and couldn’t wait to revisit with our small kids and rest assured – it can be a totally family-friendly destination.
+I visited first as a child and couldn’t wait to revisit with our small kids and rest assured – it can be a very family-friendly destination.

 Plan to spend at least one night in Colmar.
-It’s very quiet here during the early morning hours, with locals getting ready for the day, making this the best time to stroll the city streets crowd-free and take amazing photos.
+It’s very quiet here during the early morning hours, with locals getting ready for the day.
+This makes it the best time to stroll the city streets crowd-free and take amazing photos.

 Make your dinner reservations in advance during the day, especially if you will be in town during the high season.
 You can’t just show up after restaurants reopen and expect to be seated – it’s at least an hour’s wait.